2016-NC State Extension Gardener Study Tour Costa Rica

 - Immunizations and health

 - What to pack

 - Preparing to travel

-Specifically developed for Extension Master Gardener Volunteers this trip will focus on the amazing plants & gardens of Costa Rica.
+Specifically developed for Gardeners this trip will focus on the amazing plants & gardens of Costa Rica.

 We will visit outstanding public gardens as well as stunning private gardens.
 We will tour ornamental as well as edible crop production.
 We will explore some of the best national parks in the world and seashores without compare.
 Below are links to a few of our destinations.

 View 2016 NC State Extension Gardener Costa Rica Study Tour in a full screen map